danielepolencic/channel4/README.md

 ### Channel.take :: (channel, (a) -> b) -> channel

-Listen for values pushed into the channel and fire the callback.
+Take values from the channel and fire the callback.
 The result in a noop when called on closed channel.

 ```js